aslamhus/VideoEditor/CONTRIBUTING.md

 Hello!
 And thanks for contributing to the VideoEditor library.
 This document will guide you through the structure of the VideoEditor and how to make contributions.

-The VideoEditor is a VanillaJS component that provides a UI for video editing.
-I built it with expedience as a component for an ongoing project.
-It was built with the following considerations:
+The VideoEditor is a VanillaJS library for video editing.
+I built it with expedience as part of an ongoing project.
+It was built with the following expectations in mind:

-- To be lightweight with limited dependencies
+- Lightweight build with limited dependencies (Choose VanillaJS over React)
-- Built with features limited to the project's needs (YAGNI principle!)
+- Create only the features needed for the project's needs (YAGNI principle!)
-- Designed to promote extensibility in the future
+- Design to promote extensibility in the future
-- VanillaJS build, not React.

-The decision not to use `React` was to keep the build size small.

 ## What needs work

-Because the VideoEditor was built as part of another project where I had many different responsibilites, I built it expediently, just to make it functional.
-Because of this, documentation is not comprehensive and the code quality is not as clean as I would like it to be.
+Because the VideoEditor was built as part of another project where I have many different responsibilites, I built it with expendience, just to make it functional.
+As a result, documentation is not comprehensive and the code quality is not as clean as I would like it to be.
 I am looking for contributors to help clean up the code and improve the design of the VideoEditor.
 New features are also welcome!

 ## Contributing

 There are `Features to add` and `TODO` lists at the bottom of this document.
-The TODOs are ordered by priority.
+The `TODOs` are ordered by priority.
 If you would like to contribute, please take a look at the lists and see if there is anything you would like to work on.
 If you have an idea for a new feature, please open an issue to discuss it before you start working on it.
 If you would like to work on a `TODO` item, open an issue to let me know that you are working on it.
 This will help to avoid duplicate work.
 Also feel free to suggest new `TODO` items.

 ## VideoEditor Architecture